fishsciences/artemis_methods/intro/estimating_eDNA.md

 This censoring process can create several issues for analyzing eDNA data.
 The most concerning issue is that not taking this data censoring process into account in the analysis can lead to biases in model estimates, and in turn to invalid confidence or credible intervals.
+Additionally, when there is a large amount of data "clustered" at the censoring point, the estimated measurement error will be artificially low.
+This can give unrealistic expectations for how certain predictions or future sampling will be.

 <!-- Not sure if we want to discuss since this was dropped from package